webflow-development/webflow.github.io/_posts/2025-06-08-bicep-deployment-stack.md

 1. Create two Azure Subscriptions (test and Production Environemnt).
 2. Create an App Registration with a Client Secret.
 Add a Role Assignment with `Contributor` to your Subscriptions.
-3. Add the following GitLab variables to your `bicep-deployment-stack`:
+3. Add the following GitLab CI variables to your `bicep-deployment-stack` group:
     - AZURE_TENANT_ID
     - AZURE_SUBSCRIPTION_TEST_ID
     - AZURE_SUBSCRIPTION_PROD_ID